apiato/documentation/docs/features/search-query-parameter.md

 title: Search Query Parameter
 ---

-Below we'll see how to setup a Search Query Parameter, on a Model:
+Below we'll see how to set up a Search Query Parameter, on a Model:

 1. Add searchable Fields on the Model Repository, *all the other steps are normal steps*